UnvanquishedAssets/map-parpax_src.dpkdir/README.md

 About
 -----

+_Parpax_ is a game level featuring an abandoned storage complex with no actual entry or exit points for storage.

 This map is a work in progress by Maximilian “Viech” Stahlberg for the [Unvanquished](https://unvanquished.net) game project.

 This map is meant to be edited with a level editor like [NetRadiant](https://netradiant.gitlab.io/).